 Holiday celebrations will likely need to be different this year to prevent the spread of COVID-19.
-Avoid activities that are higher risk for spread.
-Consider fun alternatives that pose lower risk of spreading COVID-19.
+The safest way to celebrate is at home with the people who live with you.
+Avoid large, crowded gatherings and consider other fun alternatives.